MeLikeyCode/SampleCode/README.md

 ### AngledSprite
 A concrete EntitySprite that makes it very easy to create animations from "angled" graphics (anythin that isn't purely top down basically).

+### Graph
+This class represents a graph (set of nodes and edges).
+The most notable function it has is shortestPath() which finds the shortest path between two nodes using the A* algorithm.

+### Tree
+This class represents a tree.

+### PathingMap
+This is a really cool class.
+It represents a region of 2d space that is basically a grid of cells.
+Each cell can be filled or empty.
+It has a function for finding the shortest path between two cells (avoiding filled cells obviously).
+It also has a function for "adding" two PathingMaps together, etc...I use this class heavily in my game engine.